forestryio/forestry.io/hugo/content/blog/creating-a-multilingual-blog-with-jekyll.md

 Our language selector looks much nicer now!

 To translate text used in layout files, I’m using a `translations.yml` file to store translations of arbitrary text that we might want to use in our layouts.
-Our translation files organizes translations by a specified identifier, as opposed to looking them up based on an English phrase.
+Our translations file organizes translations by a specified identifier, as opposed to looking them up based on an English phrase.
 This allows us to change the English text as well as the translations without breaking anything.

 __data/translations.yml_